 I may have delays with my student visa.
 What is the latest date I can start on campus?

 In order to ensure success in your program, you must arrive on campus by September 21, 2022.
-If you are unable to arrive by September 21st, you can defer your offer of admission.
+If you are unable to arrive by September 21, you can request to defer your offer of admission.